100 Top SF Bay Area, Articles, Blog, Most Recent, Northern California, San Francisco Bay Area, Travel

-Joe explains how he went organic long, long ago, and why, before the term “organic” became commercial.
-He talks about the taste of tomatoes that can be fully ripened right on the vine when the producer and consumer live in close proximity.
+The hay wagon spokesperson explains how they went organic long, long ago, and why, before the term “organic” became commercial.
+There is talk about the taste of tomatoes that can be fully ripened right on the vine when the producer and consumer live in close proximity.
 The issue of sustainability comes up.
 The joy of watching plants grow and proceed through their brief, dramatic life cycles is emphasized.
-He parades out all the 70 crops grown here, from chard to cauliflower.
-The farm is a show place, of course, but here are elements of the real deal, the real McCoy, the man who has been living out this ideal of urban farming.
-He is the hard-working high priest of the plowed field.
+The spokesperson may parade out all the 70 crops grown here, from chard to cauliflower.
+The farm is a show place, of course, but here are elements of the real deal, the real McCoy, the people who have been living out this ideal of urban farming.
+The spokespeople are the hard-working high priests of the plowed field.
 Most of his audience has had no experience of food sourcing beyond a trip to the local supermarket.

-Ardenwood is more than just the Joe Perry Farm, but that’s the part I find most special.
-I’ll be back next October to gather up the family pumpkins.
-I only hope Joe Perry will be there, forever, taking us around in the hay wagon, telling the good story one more time.
+Ardenwood is more than just the Joe Perry Farm, but that’s the part that is most special.
+Many families return each October to gather up the family pumpkins and glimpse at yesteryear.
+The legacy of Joe Perry will be there, forever, taking us around in the hay wagon, telling the good story one more time.

 Copyright © 2016 Lee Foster, Foster Travel Publishing.
 All rights reserved.